rharkor/next-boilerplate/README.md

 The boilerplate comes with a pre-configured Docker container stack and a dev container.
 The stack includes the following services:

-- **Next.js** - A React framework for building fast and scalable web applications
 - **PostgreSQL** - A powerful, open-source relational database system
 - **Redis** - An in-memory data structure store, used as a database, cache, and message broker